elastic/support-diagnostics/CONTRIBUTING.md

 [`.github/workflows/buildkite-pr-command.yml`](.github/workflows/buildkite-pr-command.yml),
-which only triggers a build for commenters with write/maintain/admin access to this repository, and refuses to build if the hash is missing, malformed, does not match the PR's current head commit, or names a commit created after the comment.
+which only triggers a build for commenters with write/maintain/admin access to this repository, and refuses to build if the hash is missing, malformed, does not match the PR's current head commit, or names a commit that was **pushed to GitHub at/after the comment**.

 Fork PRs naturally must be checked before running builds.